yanivyacoby/harvard-cs290-instructional-materials/_posts/2022-09-02-introduction.md

   * What are you hoping to get out of your Ph.D. personally?
   * Is there anything you're worried about/intimidated by as you begin your Ph.D.?

-> **Note:** We noticed that the pre-class readings and reflection helped students answer the last question (about their worries) more opnely and honestly.
+> **Note:** We noticed that the pre-class readings and reflection helped students answer the last question (about their worries) more openly and honestly.
 Their responses enabled us to meaningfully shape class-discussion about these worries (see Q1 below) and set inclusive and welcoming community standards for the remainder of the semester.
 {: .prompt-tip }